-The topic of this paper is part of a recent trend towards scalable but semantically weaker concurrent data structures [17] acknowledging the intrinsic difficulties of implementing deterministic semantics in the presence of concurrency [3].
+The topic of this paper is part of a recent trend towards scalable but semantically weaker concurrent data structures [19] acknowledging the intrinsic difficulties of implementing deterministic semantics in the presence of concurrency [4].
 The idea is to address the multicore scalability challenge by leveraging non-determinism in concurrent data structure semantics for better performance and scalability.
 In the context of concurrent FIFO queues, the notion of a k-FIFO queue is an attempt to capture the degree of non-determinism and its impact on performance and scalability in a single parameter.
 Many existing implementations of concurrent FIFO queues (with or without relaxed semantics) are instances of k-FIFO queues.
-The implementations we consider here [13, 11, 1] are only a subset of the available choices [9].
-Other implementations such as work stealing queues which may return the same element multiple times before removing it are not instances of k-FIFO queues but are anyway related in high-level objective and principle [14].
-The concept of Scal queues can be seen as an example of best-effort computing [7] where inaccuracies introduced on a given level in a system may lead to better overall performance but must then be dealt with on a higher level.
+The implementations we consider here [14, 12, 2] are only a subset of the available choices [10].
+Other implementations such as work stealing queues which may return the same element multiple times before removing it are not instances of k-FIFO queues but are anyway related in high-level objective and principle [15].

 The notion of semantical deviation is a metric for quantifying the difference in semantics between a queue with relaxed FIFO semantics and a regular FIFO queue.
-Another approach for relaxing the sequential specification is quasi-linearizability [1].
-As opposed to relaxing the sequential specification of a concurrent object one can also relax the consistency condition.
-An example of a more relaxed consistency condition than linearizability is quiescent consistency [2], for which concurrent data structure implementations exist which may provide superior performance in comparison to their linearizable counterparts.
-A comprehensive overview of variants of weaker and stronger consistency conditions than linearizability can be found in [9].
+Semantical deviation enables definitions of k-FIFO validity and k-linearizability of which the weak version of k-linearizability, even if different in nature of the definition, turns out to be equivalent to a particular instance of quasi-linearizability [2].
+The difference in nature of the definition is the syntactic relaxation of the sequential specification taken in [2] as opposed to the semantical relaxation in our approach.
+The difference is visible in the case of k-linearizability, as discussed in Section 4.2.
+Another more relaxed consistency condition than linearizability is quiescent consistency [3], for which concurrent stack data structure implementations exist which may provide superior performance in comparison to their linearizable counterparts on given workloads.
+A comprehensive overview of more versions of weaker and stronger consistency conditions than linearizability can be found in [10].